-Running Start is a statewide program that provides an opportunity for academically qualified juniors and seniors to enroll in college classes through the University of Hawai'i System as part of their high school coursework.
-This unique partnership between the Department of Education and the University of Hawai'i System allows public high school students to attend college classes during the fall, spring, and summer while earning both high school and college credits.
-Students should contact their high school counselor for more information and to see if they qualify.
+Running Start is a program that allows "eligible" high school students to take a college course at a University of Hawaii system campus as part of their high school coursework.
+The unique partnership between the Hawaii State Department of Education and the University of Hawaii System allows public and charter high school students to attend college classes during the fall, spring, and summer while earning both high school and college credits.